 - Dead End

-Once the pipeline is sorted, clicking into a loan flow shows a default lender layout that includes additional high-level data that allows Melanie and her team to understand exactly what the needs of the borrower or prospect in question are.
+Once Melanie sorts the pipeline, clicking into a loan flow shows a default lender layout that includes additional high-level data that allows Melanie and her team to understand exactly what the needs of the borrower or prospect in question are.

-With this information being available at their fingertips, the Taliaferro Team can make informed decisions without having to venture to another system to get the relevant data first.
+When this information is available at their fingertips, the Taliaferro Team can make clear, informed decisions.
+Even better, they don’t have to venture to another system to get the relevant data first.
 This is a big win for efficiency.

 But what about business rules?

-Another really cool aspect of this setup is that Melanie has given herself so many options of where to go next.
+Another amazing aspect of this setup is that Melanie has given herself so many options of where to go next.

-She could create borrower layouts and use business rules to dynamically switch into those layouts when a custom field is toggled.
+She can create borrower layouts and use business rules to dynamically switch into those layouts when a custom field is toggled.

-Perhaps when the Loan Purpose field is toggled to ‘Purchase’, Melanie wants to show borrowers a layout of some specific purchase-related information, but if it was a ‘Home Equity’ the layout would dynamically change to a different one that shows information related to THAT type of loan purpose.
+Perhaps when the Loan Purpose field is toggled to ‘Purchase’, Melanie wants to show borrowers a layout of specific purchase-related information.
+However, if it’s a ‘Home Equity’, the layout changes to one showing information related to THAT type of loan purpose.